GauthamYerroju/Slidey/README.md

 # Slidey

-A simple slide-in navigation drawer for websites, built using CSS and triggered using Javascript.
+A dead-simple slide-in navigation drawer for websites, built using CSS and triggered using Javascript.
 Meant to only have one instance per page.

 ## Features
 - Follows [BEM Syntax](https://css-tricks.com/bem-101/)